Your cart is currently empty!

 Before continuing to any washing step, shake our or brush off solid waste.
 You may use a soft brush with a gentle stain/odor remover.

-Remove the core from your diaper before washing further!
+Remove the core from your diaper before washing further if it has a removable core!

-We recommend pre-soaking your diapers when possible.
+We recommend pre-soaking your diapers before washing especially if there are any stains or smells set in.
 Using a 5 gallon bucket works really well for us.
-Screw-in lids can be purchased for these buckets, but make sure that when you soak you do not seal the lid!
+Screw-in lids can be purchased for these buckets, but make sure that when you soak you do not seal the lid as many cleaners will create gasses like CO2 and oxygen.

 It is important to make sure the washing machine has enough items in it!
 Since diapers contain a lot of absorbent material as well as a waterproof layer to trap that moisture, we want to make sure your washing machine stays balanced!